uphold/docs/_entities.md

 </aside>

 ### Destination
-The destination of a transaction has its own set of properties describing how the destination account is affected, which include:
+The destination of a transaction has its own set of properties describing how the destination is affected, which include:

 Property    | Description
 ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------
 CardId      | The ID of the card credited.
-Only visible to the user who receives the transaction. amount      | The amount credited to the destination account, including commissions and fees. base        | The amount to credit the destination account, before commissions or fees. commission  | The commission charged by Uphold to process the transaction.
+Only visible to the user who receives the transaction. amount      | The amount credited, including commissions and fees. base        | The amount to credit, before commissions or fees. commission  | The commission charged by Uphold to process the transaction.
 Commissions are only charged when currency is converted into a different denomination. currency    | The denomination of the funds at the time they were sent/received. description | The name of the recipient.
-In the case where money is sent via email, the description will contain the email address of the recipient. fee         | The Bitcoin network Fee, if destination is a BTC account but origin is not. rate        | The rate for conversion between origin and destination, as expressed in the currency at destination (the inverse of `origin.rate`). type        | The type of endpoint.
+In the case where money is sent via email, the description will contain the email address of the recipient. fee         | The Bitcoin network Fee, if destination is a BTC address but origin is not. rate        | The rate for conversion between origin and destination, as expressed in the currency at destination (the inverse of `origin.rate`). type        | The type of endpoint.
 Possible values are 'email', 'card' and 'external'.